-Abortion is legal in Colorado, and an adult woman may seek an abortion at any time during her pregnancy.
+Abortion is legal in Colorado, and an adult woman may seek an abortion at any time.
 For minors seeking an abortion, Colorado law requires that the parents or caregivers of the minor receive written notification of the abortion at least 48 hours prior to the procedure, with certain exceptions.